Beryl Williams

 Beryl Elizabeth Williams (May 23, 1914 – May 7, 1999) played a leading role in the desegregation of the Baltimore public school system and is considered the mother of continuing education at Morgan State University, a historical black college located in Baltimore, Maryland.

+Williams Hall located at the University of Maine Orono campus is dedicated in her name with murals painted by Rachel Gloria Adams and Ryan Adams, in celebration of Black Heritage in Maine.

 Early life and education

 She was born Beryl Elizabeth Warner in Bangor, Maine.
 Her father was a Bangor and Aroostook Railroad porter and her mother owned and operated a Bangor boarding house.
 In 1935, she became the first African-American to receive a bachelor's degree in mathematics from the University of Maine; she earned her master's degree in mathematics in 1940, and in 1972 she received an honorary doctorate of pedagogy degree from the same university.

 From a very early age, Williams was involved in public service.
 At the age of seven, she played the piano at church services in jails and mental hospitals.
 As an adult, she continued her public service by serving on the board of the Park Heights Street Academy.